 Dedication, Walt Whitman

-Highly sensitive persons (HSPs) who have used childhood trauma splitting to cope carry an unspeakable burden.
-Despite carrying a painful past, you have to maintain a facade to go on with your normal daily life.
+For many highly sensitive persons (HSPs), empaths, and gifted ones, trauma splitting might be the only way you knew or could have used to carry the unspeakable burden of parental cruelty from narcissistic abuse or neglect.
+Despite carrying a painful past, you have to maintain a facade to go on with your everyday life.
 If your life now involves people who have hurt or abused you, you want to protect them.
-You do not want to open the pandora’s box and cannot afford to let the memories, pain and anger surge up.
+You do not want to open Pandora’s box and cannot afford to let the memories, pain, and anger surge up.
 You carry heavy, unopened baggage wherever you go.

-PTSD experts Van der Hart and colleagues (2004) labelled the parts of the personality driven by daily life’s priorities the Apparently Normal Parts, and the parts driven by your trauma the Emotional Parts.
-Janina Fisher calls them ‘Going on with Normal Life Parts’ and the ‘Trauma-Related Parts’.
+PTSD experts Van der Hart and colleagues (2004) labeled the parts of the personality driven by daily life’s priorities as the Apparently Normal Parts, and the parts driven by your trauma as the Emotional Parts.
+Janina Fisher, an expert on structural dissociation, calls them ‘Going on with Normal Life Parts’ and the ‘Trauma-Related Parts’.

 Usually, there are more than two subpersonalities.
 The more severe the trauma, the more complex the childhood trauma splitting is, and the more ‘separate’ these parts feel.
-But for this article, we will simplify the picture and discuss these two parts.
+But here we will simplify the picture and discuss these two parts.

 While the Apparently Normal Part gets on with life, the Traumatised Part holds the traumatic memories.
 It sometimes bursts through and catches you off guard.